nuno101/transcendence/Weekly_Meetings.md

 * [ ] Extend/Improve functionality of automatic http api documentation generation
   * [ ] Endpoint method description
   * [x] Query-/Body parameter tables
   * [ ] Response code documentation (and description?)
+  * [ ] Min/Max checking for integer values?
 * [x] Extend/Fully implement middleware used verify request query and body parameters
-  * Implemented it instead as global method_decorator that should be used for every endpoint class because I was not able to determine the endpoint url in middleware
+  * [x] Implemented it instead as global method_decorator that should be used for every endpoint class because I was not able to determine the endpoint url in middleware
 * [x] Implement middleware to verify valid response(-code) is sent
-  * Is only active if django is in debug mode
+  * [x] Is only active if django is in debug mode
 * [ ] Add documentation for valid endpoint responses in endpoint structure (code, description, return format?, etc.)
   * [ ] Activate response code check middleware once responses are documented